javapathfinder/jpf-wiki-sync/GSoC-2020-Project-Ideas.md

 **Difficulty:** Easy
 **Required skills:** Java programming
 **Preferred skills:** Some knowledge of symbolic execution
-**Expected outcomes:** isualization of the choice generator tree when exploring a few benchmarks.
-Also, implementation of a few ideas to improve the usability of such trees when generated from a symbolic execution run with complex software
+**Expected outcomes:** Visualization of the choice generator tree when exploring a few benchmarks; implementation of a few ideas to improve the usability of such trees when generated from a symbolic execution run with complex software

 #### Combinatorial testing of configuration options for SPF